The term “Budget” is as well known as the word “diet”.

 The second step is to determine how to fix the monthly expenditures.
-Expenses usually can be categorized into two- the fixed and the variable.
+Expenses usually can be categorized into two- Fixed and Variable.

 Knowing how these two are different is necessary.

-Some expenses are often the same or only varies a little every month ( think of overhead costs such as payment for house rent or car amortization).
+Some expenses are often the same or only vary a little every month ( think of overhead costs such as payment for house rent or car amortization).

-If you’re a new graduate who is attempting to create your very first after-college budget, then its necessary for you to keep in mind that you could be facing some new fixed expenses—something you didn’t have to deal with when you were a student.
+If you’re a new graduate who is attempting to create your very first after-college budget, then you must keep in mind that you could be facing some new fixed expenses—something you didn’t have to deal with when you were a student.

 Ensure that these are considered when you create your budget.